erifredrika/erifredrika/README.md

 ### Hello you :hibiscus:
-:tada: I'm currently working on a frontend application with SATO as my LIA-project.

-🌱 I'm currently learning Vue.js at my LIA with the company SATO.
+✨ In the final year of my .NET Developer Education -
+I am doing my internship at SATO, where I'm currently learning more about creating applications with Blazor.

+🌱 In the planning phase of my own hobby project.

 <div style="float: left;">